Configuring Weblate Webhooks for Auto-Translation

 1 Verify webhook delivery status in SCM dashboard HTTP 200 OK from Weblate /hooks/update/.
 Check SCM delivery logs for exact payload and response headers.

 2 Inspect Weblate audit log for hook processing errors Navigate to Admin → Audit Log.
 Filter by Hook or Auto-translation.
 Status must show completed or queued.
-Look for 400 Bad Request indicating malformed JSON.
+A 400 Bad Request indicates the repository URL does not match any registered component.

 Proactive Logging Strategy: Implement structured JSON logging at the webhook receiver level.
 Cross-reference request_id across SCM delivery logs, proxy middleware, and Weblate audit trails for precise failure attribution.
 When MT quota exhaustion occurs, configure fallback to glossary-only matching or queue retry with exponential backoff (2^n * 1000ms).